luokf/luokf.github.io/_teaching/2019-spring-teaching.md

 location: "Wuhan, China"
 ---

-As a graduate research assistant to Prof. Rui Yu in Spring 2019, I advised two seniors to accomplish their thesis developed based on two my work 'Topologial nodal states in circuit lattice' and 'non-Hermitian exceptional points'.
+As a graduate research assistant to Prof. Rui Yu in Spring 2019, I advised two seniors to accomplish their thesis developed from two of my work 'Topologial nodal states in circuit lattice' and 'non-Hermitian exceptional points'.

 ## Topological Spring-Mass Network